 - Portable power bank* for charging phones and tablets.
 We’re big fans of ANKER products and this small power bank comes with me everywhere.

 What have I missed?
 If you have something you could not go camping without then let me know.
-I’d love to hear what’s on your glamping packing list.
+I’d love to hear what’s on your glamping checklist.

 If you’re looking for glamping or camping inspiration then check out these posts:

 - Safari Tent Glamping at Crealy Meadows in Devon

-- A family Glamping adventure ay Jollydays in Yorkshire
+- A family Glamping adventure at Jollydays in Yorkshire

 - Ready Camp with the Camping and Caravan Club in Scarborough